Kulsoom Abdullah: Personal life

 Abdullah has become the face of Muslim women in sports and has featured in coverage regarding Muslim women.
 Abdullah was featured in the documentary The Pakistan Four: Four strangers in America redefining the narrative of being a Pakistani Muslim woman, released in 2014.
 The film also featured Hareem Ahmad, saber fencer, Nadia Manzoor, stand-up comic, and chef Fatima Ali.
 She received the Georgia Influential Muslim Award, featured in the 2015-2016 Saris To Suits calendar, and was also a speaker on a panel at the Religion Newswriters Association.

 Abdullah speaks English and Pushto languages.

 Activism

 Abdullah is an activist for Muslim women in sports.
-Since her debut in professional weightlifting, Abdullah has been part of multiple opportuntiies. in 2015, she along with four other Muslim women from around the world formed a team known as Shirzanan for the RAGBRAI; a bicycle ride event organized by The Des Moines Register.
+Since her debut in professional weightlifting, Abdullah has been part of multiple opportunities. in 2015, she along with four other Muslim women from around the world formed a team known as Shirzanan for the RAGBRAI; a bicycle ride event organized by The Des Moines Register.
 The team aimed to empower Muslim women in sports.

 Abdullah also advocates for women in STEM, particularly women in machine learning and data science.
 She is also a writer at Omdena where she writes about the challenges of women in machine learning and advocates for their inclusion in the field.
 She is also part of AI for good and AI wonder girls; a community founded to support women in AI.